mym0us3r/Unified-Sysmon-Configs/adv_simulation/native_vs_legacy.md

 ### Finding 1 - Detection intelligence location

-The Native config embeds detection intelligence at the sensor level via `groupRelation="and"` (schema 4.91).
-The Legacy config relies on the SIEM to process raw events.
+The Native config embeds detection intelligence at the sensor level via `groupRelation="and"` - a design choice that the legacy config file does not apply for the tested scenarios.
+Both schema 4.90 and 4.91 support AND logic; the difference is that `sysmon-native.xml` was built from the ground up with behavioral AND filtering, while `sysmonconfig.xml` relies on OR-based known-vector lists.
 In Scenario 1, both configs produced alerts - but the Legacy config would fail silently in any environment without a mature server-side ruleset. **The Native config is self-sufficient at the endpoint level.**

 ### Finding 2 - Known-vector vs behavioral model